Thread Lift Treatment

 Before Treatment Care for a Thread Lift

-Although it is always best to meet with your plastic surgeon to determine the best plan of action for your specific skin type, professionals agree that thread lift candidates should avoid all alcohol and discontinue smoking for at least a week prior to the procedure as these things will dehydrate the skin and interfere with the anesthetic.
-All aspirin-based products should be avoided as well as the cause unnecessary bleeding leading to unwanted complications and side effects.
-Blood-thinning products include Ibuprofen, Neurofen and Naprosen/Naprogesic.
+Although it is always best to meet with your plastic surgeon to determine the best plan of action for your specific skin type, professionals agree that thread lift candidates should avoid all alcohol and discontinue smoking for at least a week before the procedure as these things will dehydrate the skin and interfere with the anesthetic.
+All aspirin-based products should be avoided as well as cause unnecessary bleeding leading to unwanted complications and side effects.
+Blood-thinning products include Ibuprofen, Neurofen, and Naproxen/Naprogesic.

 After Treatment Care for a Thread Lift